-At Lange, we celebrate the natural beauty of the Willamette Valley, and our initiatives in sustainability help to ensure the health of our vineyards for generations to come.
+At Lange, we celebrate the natural beauty of the Willamette Valley, and our investment in sustainability helps to ensure the health of our vineyards for generations to come.

 Salmon-Safe certification for winegrowers focuses on reducing runoff from hillside vineyards and the enhancement of native biodiversity on vineyard sites.
 This Pacific-Northwest based certification program is operated in partnership with Low Input Viticulture and Enology (LIVE), modeled after European standards for Integrated Production certification by the IOBC (International Organization for Biological Control).